 Cognitive skills are the foundation for learning.
-When they are functioning efficiently and accurately, we perform well in school and in the workplace.
+When they are functioning efficiently and accurately, we perform well in school, at work, and in life in general.
 We probably just take them for granted.

 When you know what your cognitive strengths and weaknesses are, you can use stronger skills to support areas that you’re not as strong in.
 For example, if your visual memory is stronger than your verbal memory, creating pictures (physically drawing them on paper or visualizing images) can make memorizing easier.
 Knowing which skills are strong and weak is also the first step in choosing the right learning strategies.
 There are thousands of evidence-based learning strategies that we can use, but they are not all suited to every learner.
 Choosing the right learning strategies is critical for effective learning to take place and can mean the difference between frustration and failure or joy and success.